• Home

 Your presentation’s beginning and end are crucial.
 At the beginning of your presentation, you grab the audience’s attention and make sure they are listening to the rest.
 You can make a lasting impression on your audience and leave them with a lasting impression.

-Refer to the opening message.
+Refer to the opening message

 A popular way to close a presentation is to reflect on the opening message.
 This is a great way to summarize your message and summarize the whole speech.